ramiyappan/git-repo/README.md

 git add .
 ```

+> [!TIP]
-We can always use `git status` to check which files are currently in the staging area, i.e., it shows the changes that still need to be committed.
+> We can always use `git status` to check which files are currently in the staging area or those that have been modified, i.e., it shows the changes that still need to be committed.

 ## Commit locally